 Aim & Objectives

-This is the most critical section of the proposal paper.
+This is the most critical section of the proposal.
 List the research questions or the research objectives your study will address.
-When writing this particular section, it will make sense to think of the following questions:
+When writing this particular section, think of the following questions:

 - Are there any specific findings that you are expecting?